-The first Ziegfeld Follies was produced in 1907 at the roof theatre Jardin de Paris
+The first Ziegfeld Follies was produced in 1907 at Jardin de Paris’s roof theatre.

 The word “blurb” was invented in 1907 by humorist Gelett Burgess.

-Scott introduced paper towels in 1907 for public bathroom use, and for kitchen use in 1931.
+Scott introduced paper towels in 1907 for public bathroom use and kitchen use in 1931.